Lokgic/diss-repo/src/keynes-chapter.md

 While Keynes was not the first person to discuss the weight of evidence, Keynes' exposition of the idea in his _Treatise on Probability_ is perhaps the most referenced source in the topic.^[The first person who noted it was Peirce, whose view shall be the main focus of chapter 3.]
 While he seems rather ambivalent about the importance of evidential weight, saying that he finds it "somewhat novel" but is "uncertain as to how much importance to attach to it," he has made many important contributions to ways in which evidential weight can be conceptualized.

 This chapter examine three conceptions of weight in Keynes' *Treatise*.
 The first is Keynes' official position that the weight of evidence is the _absolute amount_ of relevance evidence.
-The second is an expected utility based notion that is extrapolated from an exchange between Keynes and Ramsey about a puzzle on the rationality of evidence gathering noted by Keynes.
-The third is the notion of *resilience* proposed by Skyrms, which also received a new refined by James Joyce.
-My contention is that while none of the  sufficiently captures the notion of weight, but, far from being mutually exclusive, they should be seen as complementary explications of evidential weight.
-While this chapter partly functions as a review on the literature on the weight of evidence, its main contribution is to construct a conceptually and historically unified view of the subject.
+The second is Skyrms' notion of resiliency, which takes the weight of evidence to be the change in conditional probability in light of a surprising hypothesis.
+The third is a variant of resiliency, which is James Joyce's idea that evidential weight is a stabilizer of expected loss.
+While this chapter partly functions as a review on the literature on the weight of evidence, its main contribution is to present the formal account of evidential weight in a conceptually and historically unified manner, in service of the philosophical discussion in the upcoming chapters.

 # Weight as the Absolute Amount of Evidence